PhasesResearchLab/pySIPFENN/README.md

 ### News

+- **(v.12.0)** Official Python 3.11 support.
+- **(v.12.0)** Automated matrix-testing on Linux / Mac / Windows with Python 3.9 / 3.10 / 3.11 through GitHub Actions CLI
+and test coverage report through Codecov.
+Tests are also generally improved and more extensive.
 - **(v0.11.0)** Some common questions are now addressed in the [documentation FAQ section](https://pysipfenn.readthedocs.io/en/stable/faq.html).
 - **(v0.11.0)** The model downloads from Zenodo are now multithreaded and are 15 times faster.
 - **(March 2023 Workshop)** We would like to thank all of our amazing attendees for making our workshop, co-organized with the